calint/bam/src/game/README.md

 * `defs.hpp` constants used by engine and game objects

 utilities:
-* `png-to-resources/*` tools for extracting resources from png files
+* `png-to-resources/extract.sh` tool for extracting resources from png files

 # overview